MichaelLeonffu/meowlightbot/README.md

 To make this more useful, a basic set of controls should be implemented on the single button:

-* Single click
+* Single click  -- Toggle LED state
-* Double click
+* Double click  -- Send you a Nya!
-* Triple click
+* Triple click  -- Blink super fast or something
-* Long press
+* Long press 2s -- End the current program instance
-* Very long press and hold
+* Long hold  9s -- Full reset meowlightbot

 The LED can:

 * Turn on
 * Turn off
 * Blink X times

+By default:

+* LED Turns on at 20:00
+* LED Turns off at 04:00

 Finally Meow Night Light can be programmed or customized in the discord interface i.e setting a on and off time for being used as night light; and setting the `single press`